phantasma-io/phantasmaphoenix-gitbook/developers/compiler/quick-start.md

 # 🎆 Quick Start

-## Required software to run the TOMB Compiler
+## Required software to run the Phoenix Smart Language Compiler

 {% hint style="info" %}
 Install both, the **SDK** and **Runtime**